galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > > ### {% icon comment %} Important : Be careful of the file format
 > >
 > > During each step of preprocessing, your file has its format changed and can have also its name changed.
-> > To be able to continue to MSMS processing, you need to have a RData object wich is **merged and grouped** (step 4 and 5) at least.
-It means that you should have a file named `xset.merged.groupChromPeaks.RData` (and maybe with some step more in it).
+> > To be able to continue to MS/MS processing, you need to have a RData object wich is **merged and grouped** (step 4 and 5) at least.
+It means that you should have a file named like `xset.merged.groupChromPeaks.RData` (and maybe with some step more in it).
 > {: .warning}
 {: .details}

-# Stopover : Verify your datas after the XCMS preprocessing
+# Stopover : Verify your data after the XCMS preprocessing

 When you have process **all or only needed** steps described before, you can continue with the MS/MS processing part with **msPurity** package.
 Don't forget to always check your files format !
 For the next step you need to have this file `xset.merged.groupChromPeaks.*.RData` where * is the name of **optionnal** steps you could do during the pre-processing.
 For our example, your file should be named `xset.merged.groupchromPeaks.RData`.
 {: .text-justify}